-As a participant in NAFTA, Mexico subscribes to its regulations pertaining to dispute resolution.
+As a participant in USMCA, Mexico subscribes to its regulations pertaining to dispute resolution.

 Coface Country Rating: The overall risk is a combination of business-specific factors and factors relating to the country in which the business operates.
 The analyses use a seven-level ranking.
 In ascending order of risk, these are: A1, A2, A3, A4, B, C and D.